epfl-ada/ada-2023-project-rablashijupa/README.md

 Idea ~1~ 3 is neat!
 Very interesting way to use the dataset!
 Note that Wikipedia languages are not tightly coupled with countries (some languages have a more one-to-one relationship with a country than other languages).
 It might be difficult to isolate countries/cultures when you consider that a language-specific Wikipedia article can be read from all around the globe

+### RESEARCH QUESTION

+- Which countries are culturally related according to wikipedia page views?